-Who is onboard a Norwegian Cruise Line ship varies depending on the ship and itinerary?
+Who is onboard a Norwegian Cruise Line ship varies depending on the ship and itinerary.

 On Alaska, Caribbean and Hawaii sailings you will find most passengers are from North America with a sprinkling of other English speaking countries.
 On European sailings, you will see an even mix of passengers from Europe, North America and a small number of Asian cruisers too.
-Cruises from Asia you will find passengers from Asian countries, particularly China, dominate.
+On cruises from Asia you will find passengers from Asian countries, particularly China, dominate.

 Sailings to the Caribbean, particularly short sailings, you will find caters to a younger demographic with a large number of groups and a party atmosphere.